Developing Downloadable Native Apps

 Downloadable vs. Built-In

-• Downloadable apps/services are installed by appinstalld service.
-This service automatically generates several configurations for the apps/services. (such as trust level)
+• Downloadable apps/services are installed by the appinstalld service.
+The appinstalld service creates webOS configurations based on files created by developers. (such as trust level) Developers can modify only certain parts of the app/service settings.

 • Built-in apps/services are built and installed by developers.
-Developers can customize configurations to suit their needs.
+Developers can customize app/service’s configurations to suit their needs.

 This tutorial shows a step-by-step guide for creating a downloadable native app from scratch.